KarlinIT/vlanswap/README.md

 >
 >  -x SWITCHPORT, --port=SWITCHPORT
 >                        Enter the port of the switch. i.e. FastEthernet0/1
 >
+>  -o OPTION, --option=(check|assign)
+>                        Select if you are assigning or checking a port's vlan.
 >  -n SWITCHVLAN, --vlan-number=SWITCHVLAN
->                        Enter the VLAN number of the switch. i.e. '30'
+>                        Requires the assign option.
+Enter the VLAN number of the switch. i.e. '30'
 >
+>  -s PORTSPEED, --speed=PORTSPEED
+>                        Requires the assign option.
+Enter the speed of the switch port. i.e. auto, 100, 1000, etc.
+>
+>  -d PORTDUPLEX, --duplex=PORTDUPLEX
+>                        Requires the assign option.
+Enter the VLAN number of the switch. i.e. auto, half, full
->  -o OPTION, --option=(check|assign)
+>
->                        Select if you are assigning or checking a port's vlan.

 # Test Example
 The project was tested on CentOS 7.